sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_02.rst

 Secondly, there is a very peculiar interpretation issue that arises when you obtain a significant interaction effect but no corresponding main effect.
 This happens sometimes.
-For instance, in the crossover interaction shown in :numref:`fig-interactions` (top-left panel), thit is exactly what you would find.
+For instance, in the crossover interaction shown in :numref:`fig-interactions` (top-left panel), this is exactly what you would find.
 In this case, neither of the main effects would be significant, but the interaction effect would be.
-Thit is a difficult situation to interpret, and people often get a bit confused about it.
+This is a difficult situation to interpret, and people often get a bit confused about it.
 The general advice that statisticians like to give in this situation is that you should not pay much attention to the main effects when an interaction is present.
-The reason they say thit is that, although the tests of the main effects are perfectly valid from a mathematical point of view, when there is a significant interaction effect the main effects rarely test interesting hypotheses.
+The reason they say this is that, although the tests of the main effects are perfectly valid from a mathematical point of view, when there is a significant interaction effect the main effects rarely test interesting hypotheses.
 Recall from section :ref:`What hypotheses